publicdocs-platform/fire-monitor-bot/README.md

 The original runs at https://twitter.com/FireUnofficial

+The generated database is archived and updated at: https://github.com/publicdocs/wildfire-data-archive

 The fire information displayed by this app is UNOFFICIAL, FOR INFORMATION ONLY, NOT SUITABLE FOR SAFETY/EMERGENCY PURPOSES, and MAY BE INCORRECT OR OUT-OF-DATE.
 USE AT YOUR OWN RISK.